wultra/docucheck/docs/Writing-Wultras-Documentation.md

    - `[iOS documentation](https://github.com/wultra/powerauth-mobile-sdk/blob/develop/docs/PowerAuth-SDK-for-iOS.md)`
    - Will be translated to a sequence like `[iOS documentation](../powerauth-mobile-sdk/PowerAuth-SDK-for-iOS.md)`

-The reason why this will work is that docucheck collects all documentation files into one folder (`$OUT_DIR`) and therefore final links are just relative paths.
+The reason why this will work is that `DocuCheck` collects all documentation files into one folder (`$OUT_DIR`) and therefore final links are just relative paths.

 ### Keep link as it is